IBM/WordMoversEmbeddings/README.md

 conda create -n yourenvname python=2.7 anaconda

 You will also need to download one of most popular pre-trained embeddings such as Word2Vec or GloVe.
-You can download them from this link:
+You can download them from these links:

 For Word2Vec: https://drive.google.com/open?id=1RfimQWYm3C3KQNUQJ0EnUdz0xqWsoP8Q <br/>
 For GloVe: https://drive.google.com/open?id=1Ul__vKCUXFANr4M79_QU1HpPgvSLlqlx <br/>